phabelio/phabel/README.md

 vendor/bin/phabel publish
 ```

 💡 Your PHP 7 users can now install your PHP 8 library 💡
+💡 **All your dependencies will also be transpiled to the correct PHP version.** 💡

 ## Supported PHP versions